rhoneyager/libicedb/docs/Datasets.md

 In netCDF, these objects are called [variables](https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_data_set_components.html#variables).

-All tables may contain attributes.
+All datasets may contain attributes.

-## What is a table?
+## What is a datasets?

-A table is a multidimensional array of data elements, together with supporting metadata.
+A datasets is a multidimensional array of data elements, together with supporting metadata.
 Tables may contain different types of data, such as integers, floating point numbers and character arrays.
-In icedb, all of the elements of a table must have the same data type.
+In icedb, all of the elements of a datasets must have the same data type.
 This restriction is the same as in netCDF, although HDF5 has a more relaxed implementation.

-Tables are usually much larger than attributes.
-Unlike attributes, tables are not automatically loaded into memory.
-Tables support partial read and write operations.
+Datasets are usually much larger than attributes.
+Unlike attributes, datasets are not automatically loaded into memory.
+Datasets support partial read and write operations.

 ## Usage

-See fs-test.cpp for good usage examples.

 Creating a table is easy.